maniu-linux-corner/pclos-cz-sk-kde-utils/README.md

 Utils for Czech&Slovak Remaster of PCLinuxOS (as Simple Installer,...)
 (released under GPL if not specify other licence in /folder/Lincence or similar file...)
+Also contains spec what is in CZ&SK Repository of distro

 http://www.pclinuxos.cz